numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 original ``resolve_descriptors`` function, while ``wrap_outputs`` ensures
 the correct descriptors are used for output allocation and input buffering casts.

-An important use case for this is that of an abstract Unit DType with subclasses for each numeric dtype (which could be dynamically created)::
+An important use-case for this is that of an abstract Unit DType with subclasses for each numeric dtype (which could be dynamically created)::

     Unit[Float64]("m")
     # with Unit[Float64] being the concrete DType:
     isinstance(Unit[Float64], Unit)  # is True

-Such a ``Unit[Float64]("m")`` instance has a well defined signature with respect to type promotion.
+Such a ``Unit[Float64]("m")`` instance has a well-defined signature with respect to type promotion.
 The author of the ``Unit`` DType can implement most necessary logic by wrapping the existing math functions and using the two additional methods